Connecting communities and places

 About the project

-‘The Power of Public Spaces to Connect Communities and Places’ project is funded through an Australian Research Council (ARC) Linkage Grant (LP210200796) between researchers at Macquarie University and partners in Transport for NSW, Department of Planning and Environment and the NSW Government Architect.
+‘The Power of Public Spaces to Connect Communities and Places’ project is funded through an Australian Research Council (ARC) Linkage Grant (LP210200796) between researchers at Macquarie University and partners in the Cities Revitalisation and Place team at Transport for NSW.

-The project aims to uncover the vital role of public spaces at the heart of communities and during COVID-19 and in a time of climate change.
+The project aims to uncover the vital role of public spaces at the heart of communities post-COVID-19, and in a time of climate change.

 A public space with plants and sandstone blocks between multistorey buildings.
 Photo by Donna Houston.